-So you have decided that you want a career change.
+So you have decided that you want to become a driving instructor?
 So how do you do this well the first this to do is to go to the gov.uk website, to apply for your DBS ( disclosure barring service).
-Once this is done with paperwork the registra for the DVSA will look through your application and then if accepted you will be sent you letter advising you of your personal registration number.
+Once this is done with paperwork the register for the DVSA will look through your application and then if accepted you will be sent you letter advising you of your personal registration number.

-The driving ability consits of a safe drive showing expert handerling of the controls along with using correct road procedure, anticipation of the actions taken by other road user and taking the correct action, sound judgement speed, and timing, consideration for the convenience and safety of other road users, driving in an environmentally friendly manner.
+The driving ability consists of a safe drive showing expert handling of the controls along with using correct road procedure, anticipation of the actions taken by other road user and taking the correct action, sound judgement speed, and timing, consideration for the convenience and safety of other road users, driving in an environmentally friendly manner.

-For the manoeuvers you mast be able to:
+For the manoeuvers you must be able to:

 - move away straight ahead or at an angle